Nessim Gaon

-Nessim David Gaon (نسيم جاعون, 22 February 1922 – 10 May 2022) was a Sudan-born Swiss financier who founded a trading conglomerate known as Noga SA.
+Nessim David Gaon (نسيم جاعون; 22 February 1922 – 10 May 2022) was a Sudan-born Swiss financier who founded a trading conglomerate known as Noga SA.
 Outside the business world, he was very prominent in Jewish affairs, acting as president of the World Sephardi Federation since 1971.
 He was also a vice president of the World Jewish Congress and chairman of the board of governors of Ben-Gurion University of the Negev in Israel.

 Biography

 The grave of Gaon and his wife at the Jewish Cemetery of Veyrier-Étrembières.

 Gaon was born in Sudan to Turkish Jews who had been transplanted to Spain and later moved to Egypt and then Sudan.
+During World War II, he joined the British Army in Cairo and saw active service in Syria, Iraq, Iran, Italy and North Africa.
+He was discharged in 1946 with the rank of captain.
+In Khartoum, he served as secretary and vice president of the local Jewish community.
 He was married to Renée Tamman (1927–2014), with whom he had three children: Marguerite Herzog, David N. Gaon and Danielle Coën-Gaon.

-Aside from the posts Gaon held in world Jewish organizations, he was the founder of Hekhal Haness Synagogue in Geneva.
+Aside from the posts Gaon held in world Jewish organizations, Gaon was among the founders of Hekhal Haness Synagogue in Geneva.
+As president of the World Sephardi Federation, Gaon advocated measures to address socioeconomic disparities affecting Sephardi Jews in Israel and to increase Sephardi representation in Israeli and Zionist institutions.
+In 1977, a federation delegation that included Gaon presented Prime Minister Menachem Begin with proposals calling for increased Sephardi representation in the Jewish Agency for Israel, World Zionist Organization and Israeli government, as well as government action to address the social gap.

+He acted as an intermediary between Egyptian and Israeli representatives, hosting Egyptian negotiators in Geneva and conveying discussions to Begin and Israeli negotiators.
+In December 1977, he accompanied the Israeli delegation to peace talks with Egyptian President Anwar Sadat in Ismailia.